pavelsavara/nMars/trunk/ReadMe.txt

   Engine
 --------------------
 Is full ICWS '94 RedCode specification compliant and pMars compatible.
 Basic idea is to be easily comprehensible and maintainable.
-There is no efort to make it fast.
+There is no effort to make it fast.
+It is 100% compatible with pMars 0.9.2, see unit tests.
 This implementation support interfaces for watching, debugging - still in developement.

   Debugger
 --------------------
-Basic debugger, currently console UI.
+Basic debugger, currently console and graphical UI.
 IronPython as optional extension.
 Still in developement.